liusida/dictionary_box3/docs/install/EN.md

 (3) After a word is displayed, press F2 to play word pronunciation, F3 for the explanation audio, and F4 for the example sentence audio.

 (4) Word lookup and audio playback require a server connection.
 Network speed may vary; please be patient.

+(5) When idle for a long time, the Bluetooth keyboard may sleep and the blue dot will dim.
+To continue typing, press any key to wake the keyboard and wait for the blue dot to reappear before typing.

+(6) If the network disconnects, the green dot will dim.
+Press F12 to rescan and reconnect to Wi‑Fi.

 # Feedback